How do I signup for Orientation?

 New students are required to attend Orientation in order to be eligible to register for classes.
 You cannot register without having first attended Orientation.
 You will meet with a faculty member from the department of your major and together you and he or she will determine your classes.
 After meeting with the faculty member who will be advising you, you will be registered for classes.

-Do RN to BSN students need to attend orientation?
+Do Second Degree, Readmit or RN to BSN students need to attend orientation?

 Do I need to take any placement tests?